 The entire configuration is done during the manufacturing process of the TOE according to the choice of the user or by Bill Per Use (BPU).
-BPU allows a customer to block chips (to the configuration listed in Table 2) on demand at customer's premises.
-Customers, who intend to use this feature receive the TOEs in a predefined configuration, e.g. no blocking applied.
+BPU allows a customer to block chips on demand at the customer's premises.
+Customers, who intend to use this feature receive the TOEs in a predefined configuration.
 The blocking information is part of a chip configuration area.
-The blocking information can be modified by customers using specific APDUs.
+Dedicated blocking information can be modified by customers using specific APDUs.
 Once final blocking is done, further modifications are disabled.